gkapfham/sbst2016-paper/README.md

 git clone https://github.com/gkapfham/sbst2016-paper.git
 ```

-Then, if you want to compile the paper to a PDF, you should type the following commands.
+Then, if you want to compile the paper to a PDF, then you should type the following commands.

 ```shell
 cd sbst2016-paper